dhiraj262/Notes/Spring/Spring_Security.md

   - <strong>Step 1 :</strong> When the server receives a request for authentication, such as a login request, it is first intercepted by the Authentication Filter in the Filter Chain.
-  - <strong>Step 2 :</strong> A UsernamePasswordAuthenticationToken is created using the username and password provided by the user.
-As discussed above, the UsernamePasswordAuthenticationToken is an implementation of the Authentication interface and used when a user wants to authenticate using a username and password.
+  - <strong>Step 2 :</strong> When the username and password are submitted, the `UsernamePasswordAuthenticationFilter` authenticates the username and password.
+The `UsernamePasswordAuthenticationFilter` creates a `UsernamePasswordAuthenticationToken` which is a type of Authentication by extracting the username and password from the `HttpServletRequest`.
-  - <strong>Step 3 :</strong>  The UsernamePasswordAuthenticationToken is passed to the AuthenticationManager so that the token can be authenticated.
+  - <strong>Step 3 :</strong>  The `UsernamePasswordAuthenticationToken` is passed to the `AuthenticationManager` so that the token can be authenticated.
-  - <strong>Step 4 :</strong>  The AuthenticationManager delegates the authentication to the appropriate AuthenticationProvider.
+  - <strong>Step 4 :</strong>  The `AuthenticationManager` delegates the authentication to the appropriate `AuthenticationProvider`.
-  - <strong>Step 5 :</strong> The AuthenticationProvider calls the loadUserByUsername(username) method of the UserDetailsService and gets back the UserDetails object containing all the data of the user.
+  - <strong>Step 5 :</strong> The `AuthenticationProvider` calls the `loadUserByUsername(username)` method of the `UserDetailsService` and gets back the `UserDetails object` containing all the data of the user.
 The most important data is the password becuase it will be used to check whether the provided password is correct.
-If no user is found with the given user name, a UsernameNotFoundException is thrown.
+If no user is found with the given user name, a `UsernameNotFoundException is thrown`.
-  - <strong>Step 6 :</strong> The AuthenticationProvider after receiving the UserDetails checks the passwords and authenticates the user.
-If the passwords do not match it throws a AuthenticationException.
-However, if the authentication is successful, a UsernamePasswordAuthenticationToken is created, and the fields principal, credentials, and authenticated are set to appropriate values .
+  - <strong>Step 6 :</strong> The `AuthenticationProvider` after receiving the `UserDetails` checks the passwords and authenticates the user.
+If the passwords do not match it throws a `AuthenticationException`.
+However, if the authentication is successful, a `UsernamePasswordAuthenticationToken` is created, and the fields principal, credentials, and authenticated are set to appropriate values .
-  - <strong>Step 7 :</strong>  On successful authentication, the SecurityContext is updated with the details of the current authenticated user.
-SecurityContext can be used in several parts of the app to check whether any user is currently authenticated and if so, what are the user’s details.
+  - <strong>Step 7 :</strong>  On successful authentication, the `SecurityContext` is updated with the details of the current authenticated user. `SecurityContext` can be used in several parts of the app to check whether any user is currently authenticated and if so, what are the user’s details.